-Ms. Gutiérrez has appeared in concert in Prague, Cannes, Finland, Miami, and did a tour of the Unites States with international opera star, Andrea Bocelli.
-In 2008, Ms. Gutiérrez sang the title role of La Sonnambula at Carnegie Hall with the Opera Orchestra of New York under the baton of Eve Queller, made her Seattle Opera debut as Elvira in I Puritani, returned to Detroit as La Sonnambula (under the baton of Richard Bonynge), and made her debut at the Palacio de Bellas Artes (Mexico City) in Lucia di Lammermoor under the baton of Edoardo Müller.
+Ms. Gutiérrez has appeared in concert in Prague, Cannes, Finland, Miami, and did a U.S. tour with international opera star, Andrea Bocelli.
+In 2008, she sang the title role of La Sonnambula at Carnegie Hall with the Opera Orchestra of New York under the baton of Eve Queller, made her Seattle Opera debut as Elvira in I Puritani, returned to Detroit as La Sonnambula (under the baton of Richard Bonynge), and made her debut at the Palacio de Bellas Artes (Mexico City) in Lucia di Lammermoor under the baton of Edoardo Müller.

-Engagements in the 2012-2013 season included her debut in Les Contes d’Hoffmann (Teatro Liceu, Barcelona, 2014) Thaïs in Massenet’s Thaïs with the Florida Grand Opera, La Fée in Cendrillon at Barcelona’s Liceu and Lucia di Lammermoor with the Opera de Marseilles.
+Engagements in the 2012-2013 season included Les Contes d’Hoffmann (Teatro Liceu, Barcelona, 2014), Thaïs with the Florida Grand Opera, La Fée in Cendrillon at Barcelona’s Liceu, and Lucia di Lammermoor with the Opera de Marseilles.
 In 2015, she performed in the St. Hugh Concert Series with pianist Roberto Berrocal, performed the role of Norina in Don Pasquale at the Cincinnati Opera Festival, La Contessa D’Alma, Viva in The Marriage of Figaro at the Teatro Solis (Montevideo, Uruguay) and Gilda at Teatro Degollado in Mexico.
 In the 2016-2017 season, she performed in I Puritani at the Metropolitan Opera House and in the 2018-2019 season with Opera Lyrica of Chicago.
 Also in 2018, she performed selections from La Traviata in recitals with pianist Angel Rodriguez in Mexico and Guatemala.
-She has also performed in multiple concerts with Maestro Marlene Urbay and the Florida Chamber Orchestra.
-Ms. Gutiérrez has been on the faculty of Conchita Espinosa Conservatory of the Arts since 2022.
+She has performed in multiple concerts with Maestro Marlene Urbay and the Florida Chamber Orchestra.
+Ms. Gutiérrez has been on the CEC voice faculty of since 2022.